-Internet Advancement is for reporting Cub Scout, Scouts, and Sea Scout ranks; Venturing advancement awards; Webelos activity badges; merit badges; and various other awards available in all BSA programs.
+Internet Advancement must be used by units that do not use Scoutbook for reporting Cub Scout, Scouts BSA, and Sea Scout ranks; Venturing advancement awards; Cub Scout and Webelos Adventures; merit badges; and various other awards available in all BSA programs.

 The BSA requires units to report this information to the NCAC.
 When Internet Advancement is used properly, it alleviates issues in documenting progress as Scouts submit Eagle applications or transfer from one unit to another within a council.
 Consistent and constant reporting also assures accurate records for use by commissioners, other district and council volunteers, and the National Council.

 The unit assigns a member of the committee, known as the “Unit Advancement Chair”, to record advancements.
 A member of the unit’s Key3 (unit leader, committee chair, or charter organization representative) then accesses the Organization Security Manager in my.Scouting and assigns them the Functional Position of Unit Advancement Chair.